danielrueckert/danielrueckert.github.io/content/authors/gkaissis/_index.md

 - Senior Researchers
 ---

-Georgios Kaissis is a senior research scientist at the Institute of Artificial Intelligence and Informatics in Medicine and specialist diagnostic radiologist at the Institute for Radiology at TUM, a postdoctoral researcher at the Department of Computing at Imperial College London and a research scientist at OpenMined.
-His research concentrates on biomedical image analysis with a focus on probabilistic methods and on the design and deployment of robust, secure, fair and transparent machine learning algorithms to medical imaging workflows using next-generation privacy-preserving machine learning methods.
+Georgios Kaissis is a senior research scientist at the Institute of Artificial Intelligence and Informatics in Medicine and specialist diagnostic radiologist at the Institute for Radiology at TUM, a postdoctoral researcher at the Department of Computing at Imperial College London and leads the Healthcare Unit at OpenMined.
+His research concentrates on biomedical image analysis with a focus on next-generation privacy-preserving machine learning methods as well as probabilistic methods for the design and deployment of robust, secure, fair and transparent machine learning algorithms to medical imaging workflows.